Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/index.md

     ![ascan_ut_scan.png](../../assets/images/examples/code-samples/ascan_ut_scan.png)

-    In this example, you will learn how to read A-Scans from a manual weld scan using conventional ultrasound (UT).
+    In this example, you will learn how to read A-scans from a manual weld scan using conventional ultrasonic testing (UT).

     [:material-cursor-default-click: Go to this example](reading-ut-ascans.md)